U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 EIA estimates that emissions of CO2 grew by 0.9% in 2014.
 Emissions are projected to fall by 0.9% in 2015 and then increase by 0.3% in 2016.
-These forecasts are sensitive to both weather and economic assumptions.
+These forecasts are sensitive to assumptions about weather and economic growth.

 |U.S. Renewables & CO2 Emissions Summary|

 a Conventional hydroelectric power only.
 Hydroelectricity generated by pumped storage is not included in renewable energy.

 c Other renewables includes biofuels production losses and co-products

 d Includes electric power sector use of geothermal energy and non-biomass waste